The much-anticipated HDMI 2.1 monitor is becoming more commonplace nowadays, and we're here to make sure you get the best display for your needs.

 Whilst we do have a separate guide on what fake HDMI 2.1 is, let's break things down a little.

 Fake HDMI 2.1 in essence refers to a monitor that states it is HDMI 2.1 but doesn't feature what are understood to traditionally be HDMI 2.1 features.

 Monitors may label themselves as being HDMI 2.1 but may not have features such as VRR or ALLM, which are traditionally associated with HDMI 2.1 monitors.
 VRR stands for Variable Refresh Rate whilst ALLM refers to Auto-Low-Latency Mode.

 Such features are optional when it comes to labeling a display as HDMI 2.1, which appears to be a consequence of HDMI 2.0 no longer 'existing' as a standard, so, therefore, all new monitors can be labeled as HDMI 2.1 without having the classic set of features.

 Always make sure to do your own digging before committing to a monitor, to avoid disappointment.

 Truth be told, there isn't necessarily a concrete measure to find out whether DisplayPort is quicker than HDMI 2.1.

 When looking at bandwidth, it's worth noting that HDMI 2.1 can carry more data than DP 1.4, but less than the emerging DP 2.0.

-The actual response time and refresh rate of the output is arguably determined more by the monitor than the cable it's utilising, and in addition, the platform you're using will determine which port you'll be using.
+The actual response time and refresh rate of the output are arguably determined more by the monitor than the cable it's utilising, and in addition, the platform you're using will determine which port you'll be using.